swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

   /// - Complexity:
   ///   - O(1) if `Self` conforms to `RandomAccessCollection`.
   ///   - O(`abs(n)`) otherwise.
-  func index(n: IndexDistance, stepsFrom i: Index) -> Index
+  func location(i: Index, offsetBy n: IndexDistance) -> Index

   /// Returns the result of advancing `i` by `n` positions, or until it
   /// equals `limit`.